 Generally, Hawaii doesn’t have the kinds of diseases that are prevalent in many tropical areas.
 However, we recommend that you wash fruits and vegetables that you harvest from the land as there have been isolated cases of Rat Lung Disease.
 We also suggest disinfecting all scratches to prevent Staph infections.

-Mold.
-In the desert, the air is dry and dusty which brings it’s own set of problems.
+In the desert, the air is dry and dusty which brings its own set of problems.
 Hedonisia is a community located in the rainforest.
-In other words it rains!
-At our jungle location there is naturally occurring mold on most plants on the property and on any surface that is left alone for a couple of weeks.
+In other words, it rains!
+At our jungle location, there is naturally occurring mold on most plants on the property and on any surface that is left alone for a couple of weeks.
 That is what happens in a rainforest; things can smell slightly damp and musty.

-Many volunteers and guests are used to the over sanitized life in the mainland.
-As a result, they have wanted us to bleach, scrub and scour our jungle kitchen, lodgings and community facilities to a level more suitable for a hospital then a eco-friendly community.
+Many volunteers and guests are used to the over-sanitized life on the mainland.
+As a result, they have wanted us to bleach, scrub and scour our jungle kitchen, lodgings, and community facilities to a level more suitable for a hospital than an eco-friendly community.
 In ‘normal’ households, cleaning agents used liberally despite being full of unhealthy chemicals.

 In fact, some bacteria and germs are good for humans as they build up our immune systems.
 In the Daily Telegraph, Dr. Molly Fox of Cambridge University describes the ‘hygiene hypothesis’ whereby an overly clean environment has been linked to higher risk of certain allergies and auto-immune diseases.